Road Trip All 3 National Parks in Washington State

 Although the Olympics are great to visit year-round, Washington’s other national parks are more seasonal.
 The North Cascades close each year around mid-November, and a trip to Rainier in the winter will likely leave you disappointed.
 Rainier also has seasonal road closures (only the Nisqually entrance to Paradise is open) and the mountain is usually covered in clouds.
 Getting a view of the mountain is unlikely during the winter months.

-April at Cape Flattery in the Olympics
+April in the Olympics

 Getting to Washington